 As we discussed earlier, your Emotional Support Animal has the right to live with you in a “no pets” policy building.
 To learn more about housing rights, you may read this article on the Fair Housing Act on housing rights for Emotional Support Animals.

-The key to getting housing in “no pets” policy building is to get an ESA letter from a licensed mental health professional.
+The key to getting housing in a “no pets” policy building is to get an ESA letter from a licensed mental health professional.
 The landlord does have a right to ask for this documentation before allowing you and your ESA to live in the rental unit.
 This is different than registering your ESA.
-You may choose to register your ESA and order them a vest, but they are not an official ESA until you have an ESA letter.
+You may choose to register your ESA and order a vest, but they are not an official ESA until you have an ESA letter.

 You are allowed to have more than one Emotional Support Animal as long as your therapist deems it necessary.
-For example, having 2-3 cats or dogs may be acceptable but 10 chickens in an apartment may be considered unreasonable.
+For example, having 2-3 cats or dogs may be acceptable, but 10 chickens in an apartment may be considered unreasonable.

 Step #3 – Informing The Landlord You Have an ESA